the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 ## Unit Tests with Enzyme

 [Enzyme](https://github.com/airbnb/enzyme) is a testing utility by Airbnb to assert, manipulate and traverse your React components.
 You can use it to conduct unit tests to complement your snapshot tests.

 Let's see how you can use enzyme.
-First you have to install it since it doesn't come with create-react-app.
+First you have to install it since it doesn't come with *create-react-app*.

 {lang=javascript}
 ~~~~~~~~